 A month in any country will teach you something.
 Cultures only really open up to you when you spend a long time in one.
 There’s only so much to notice in a few days.
-It’s part of the reason I like to travel slow – you learn more about each place.
+Learning more about each place is part of the reason I like to travel slow.

 A month in England taught me that:

 The English will sit in their assigned seats.
 If a person is assigned a seat right next to you, they’ll sit there, even if the rest of the carriage is empty.

 Every night is a drinking night.
 It’s no surprise that the British like to drink, but what surprised me was the sheer quantity they do it in.
 No matter what day of the week it is or if there’s work the next day, they’ll drink.
 I saw a few scenes on a Tuesday that only happen on a weekend in America.
 The English love to put the drinks back any night of the week.

 Two hours away is too far away.
 “Where you going from here?”
 I’d get asked.
 “Ohh, that’s very far” was the usual response.
 In a country that can fit into Texas a few times over, the British sense of distance is slightly warped.
 For me, it’s a short ride.
 But not for the Brits.
 I know distance is relative, but what really shocked me was that most English don’t travel around their own country because “it’s too far.”

 The British rail system is overpriced.
 You can’t get cheap tickets unless you book far in advance.
 Otherwise, you’ll pay 50 pounds to go two hours on a train.
 Like the airlines, the closer to the date you want to go, the higher the price.
 It’s ridiculous for a public rail system to be so expensive.
 I think it’s also totally ridiculous that it cost me more to take a three-hour bus ride than it did to fly to Amsterdam.
 Luckily, I found some cheap ways to get across England and could avoid this system.
 No wonder so few people enjoy taking the train.